The Trinity MAT has the following vision:

 *formerly known as The Maltings College

-Trinity MAT will open two brand new free schools in September 2021.
+Trinity MAT opened two brand new free schools in September 2021.
 Trinity Academy St Edward’s, an 11-16 STEM-focused secondary provision in Barnsley with 180 student places.
 Trinity Academy Leeds is a further 11-16 secondary school with a performing arts specialism, offering 240 student places.

 It is anticipated that in order to be in a position to benefit fully from economies of scale and to continue to have a significant educational impact over a number of institutions, the MAT needs to work towards having an overall total student number of approximately 10,000 (likely to be between 15 and 20 institutions, of all phases and sizes).
 It must also be measured growth, incorporating schools with significant school improvement capacity, as well as those that are vulnerable at the point of entry into the MAT.